 Shaping the City

-At the national level, the Trust’s report, written by our longstanding member June Hargreaves, advocating the creation of Conservation Areas became a concept which was incorporated within the Civic Amenities Act 1967.
-This seminal report Historic Buildings Problems of their Preservation by June M Hargreaves 1964 now forms an important tool in conservation law in England and further afield.
+At the national level the Trust’s report, written by our longstanding member June Hargreaves and advocating the creation of Conservation Areas, became a concept which was incorporated within the Civic Amenities Act 1967.
+This seminal report Historic Buildings Problems of their Preservation by June M Hargreaves (1964) now forms an important tool in conservation law in England and further afield.

 In the mid-1960s York was chosen as one of four historic towns to study the issues of conservation.
-This report was later to be known as the Esher Report, 1968.
+This report was later to be known as the Esher Report, 1969.
 The Trust joined the City Council in contributing towards the fees involved.
-The influence of that report was to bring huge benefits to the city and fully justified having participated in Lord Esher’s Study.
+The influence of that report was to bring huge benefits to the city and fully justified having participated in Lord Esher’s study.

 Stonegate was the first pedestrian street in York, an outcome much influenced by the York Civic Trust.
 The closure of Deangate, stopping traffic running alongside the Minster, was a campaign undertaken by the Trust, which after many frustrating years of effort culminated in the road being closed in 1989.

 Restoring Fairfax House at 27 Castlegate and thus providing a home for Noel Terry’s collection of Georgian furniture must be regarded as central to the Trust’s achievements.
 This not only accommodated the magnificent collection but also restored a mid-eighteenth century house which displays all the elegance and craftsmanship of that rich period in our history.
 Opened in 1984, it is one of York’s important visitor attractions, and has its own website at www.fairfaxhouse.co.uk